 If you outrageously dominate your local league, remember that expertly grinding Khemris disgusted many coaches of playing Blood Bowl.
 If you still want to pick this team in this context, you will have to adapt to your ecosystem by adopting a relaxed coaching style.
 After all, the Thro-Ras have the Pass skill and it may be the perfect opportunity to test its limits.
 Likewise, a game based on the Hail Mary Pass skill may be wonderfully therapeutic.

 Legends say that Khemris should not win.
 There is a bit of truth, here.
-However, exactly like many other Blood Bowl teams, they have what it takes to win a league championship… if their coach is more skilled, perseverant and lucky than his peers.
+However, exactly like many other Blood Bowl teams, they have what it takes to win a league championship… if their coach is more skilled, perseverant and gutsy than his peers.
 But when it comes to winning a big NAF championship, do not be fooled, coaching magic will not be enough.
 You will need a miracle.